How Michael Redhill used the building blocks of genre fiction to win the 2017 Scotiabank Giller Prize

-His latest, Bellevue Square, is on the shortlist for the 2017 Scotiabank Giller Prize.
+His latest, Bellevue Square, won the 2017 Scotiabank Giller Prize.
 It's a novel that plays with literary tropes — specifically within the genres of psychological thriller, science fiction and historical narrative — to tell the story of Jean Mason, a woman who finds out that she may have a doppelgänger in the bohemian Toronto neighbourhood known as Kensington Market.
 Jean decides to investigate, setting off a chain of events that puts the protagonist through the proverbial emotional and mental wringer.

 - David Chariandy, Eden Robinson and Michael Redhill among authors longlisted for 2017 Scotiabank Giller Prize

 In his own words, Redhill shares how he wrote Bellevue Square.

 "The original inspiration for the book came to me when I was at Bellevue Square Park in Kensington Market.
 It's a part of town that I go to a lot, I love Kensington Market.
 There was a morning in 2010 when I was just watching the passing parade of humanity.
 It occurred to me that there was no repetition — every person who walked into that park was as bizarrely unique as the person before them.
 And the idea came to me — what if there was some kind of computer glitch in this 'character generator' that is a park and suddenly someone who was completely identical to me walked in.
 What would I do?"

 "It took a lot of time for me to write.
 On the first couple of drafts, I'm just trying to get at the story and understand the main characters.
 Then on subsequent passes — of which there are many — I find myself putting down different layers, feeling out what's missing.
 I wrote, listened to what was happening, and responded to what I felt the book wanted and needed."